-Change of Orthogonal Basis
+Change of orthonormal basis

-- Vector is independent of a coordinate system. - However, the components of a vector change when the coordinate system changes.
+- Cartesian components of a vector are not changed by translation of axes. - However, the components of a vector change when the coordinate axes rotate.

-Let x_i and \overline{x}i be the two coordinate systems, as shown in Fig. 1-2, which have the same origins.
+Let $x_i$ and $\overline{x_i}$ be the two coordinate systems, as show in Fig. 1.3, which have the same origins.

-Also, let the orientation of the two coordinate systems is given by the direction cosines as and Design
+Also, let the orientation of the two coordinate systems is given by the direction cosines as